KHZ-INTL/FTA_Schedules/README.md

 This is still in development stage, not all features are implemented.

-Please insert your FTA Alias into the "alias" variable the very top of python file.
+Please assign your FTA Alias to the "alias" variable the very top of python file.

 # Screenshot
 ![Screenshot1 tag](https://github.com/KHZ-INTL/FTA_Schedules/blob/master/flyfta.png)